oscarlai1998/tp/docs/team/kewenlok.md

       modules accordingly to show an accurate results on the module status and whether it can be taken next.

 1. Implemented `ListCommand` class with [Oscar](https://github.com/oscarlai1998).
     * I programmed the `available` and list by `module type` options' logic.
-For the `available` option, I check through the untaken prerequisites of all modules and display only the modules where all their prerequisites are satisfied.
+For the `available` option, I checked through all the modules and display only the modules where all their prerequisites are satisfied.
 As for the `module type` option, I filter out modules which matches the specified module type and display them to the user.

 1. Designed and implemented underlying logic for prerequisites processing.
-    * I added an `ArrayList` for the respective prerequisite information to track to each module for efficient processing.
-Each module can have multiple prerequisites as long the prerequisite module exists in the current list, not the module itself and not each other's prerequisite (which is not possible in reality).
+    * I added three `ArrayList` for the respective prerequisite information to track to each module for efficient processing.
+Each module can have any prerequisites as long the prerequisite exists in the current list, not the module itself and not each other's prerequisite.
 Once a module is marked as taken, it will be removed from the untaken prerequisites list of the modules in its required by list.
 Only modules with empty untaken prerequisites list are shown as available.
 Lastly, for module deletion, the module requiring it as a prerequisite must be deleted first before it can be deleted.

 1. Incorporated the ability to differentiate child module classes to the `Storage` component.
     * The default `Gson` method does not differentiate the parent class `Module` object with its child class object.
 As such,